AIM-Harvard/NLP_CancerSDoH/README.md

 # NLP Methods for Exporing Social Determinants of Health
-***This repo is still in progress***

 The goal of this project is to explore methods to empirically explore social determinants of health (SDoH) that may underlie cancer disparities.
-This code was used to implement the methods reported in "Natural language processing methods to empirically explore social determinants of health underlying cancer disparities" (manuscript in process).
+This code was used to implement the methods reported in "Natural language processing methods to empirically explore social determinants of health underlying cancer disparities" (manuscript in submission).
 The results reported in this manuscript were from a prioprietary dataset with protected health information.
 But, these methods will run on other texts with appropriate data labels for demographics.

 ## Data Preprocessing for Log Odds Ratio Analysis